markysparks/Serial-Sim/README.md

 In the configuration file change the 'data collection' option to 'yes' to collect data over the serial ports or 'no' to transmit already collected data back over the serial ports.

-A PyInstaller generated Windows executable and config file can be found in the zip file.
+A PyInstaller generated Windows executable (run in the Windows command prompt window) and config file can be found in the zip file.

 NOTES: